brillout/wildcard-api/readme.md

 })();
 ~~~

-You can also use [Handli](https://github.com/brillout/handli) which will automatically handle errors for you.
+You can also use [Handli](https://github.com/brillout/handli) which will automatically and gracefully handle errors for you.

 ~~~js
 // Browser